metapolator/metapolator/Docs/architecture.md

  * enable custom and complex interfaces
  * be always ready to add new features
  * allow 3rd party code when it doesn't affect overall stability

-One main approach is to structure our code into modules, each module is very limited in what it does and what it knows.
+One main approach is to structure our code into modules.
+Each module is very limited in what it does and what it knows.
 So its easy to add features or to locate Errors and we limit the range of influence failure can have to the system.

 ### Hierarchy